zhangyuang/node-ffi-rs/README.md

 #### restorePointer

-Similarly, you can use `restorePointer` to restore data from `pointer` which is wrapped by `createPointer`
+Similarly, you can use `restorePointer` to restore data from `pointer` which is wrapped by `createPointer` or as a return value of foreign function

 ```js
 const pointerArr = createPointer({